 - College Strategic Plan (3 years)

 - Master Plans (10 years)

 - Curriculum Review Cycle (5 years)

 - Learning Outcomes Assessment Cycle (5 years)

-- State Initiative Plans (annually) e.g., 3SP, Student Equity, and Basic Skills

 - Program Plans (annually)

 The Academic Senate's Constitution and Bylaws further clarify the faculty role in the decision-making structure of the College.
 Classified staff are provided with opportunities to participate in the formulation and development of District and College recommendations as well as in the processes for developing recommendations that have a significant effect on them.
 The Classified Union (SEIU) recommends classified representatives for appointments to specific groups as identified through the agreement between the District and the Classified Union.
 When a group believes that its concerns are not being heard through the current channels available, there are avenues through the committee structure to address these concerns.